 We declared July as Continuous Integration and Continuous Delivery (CI/CD) month!

-Also in July, DevOps Institute released the highly-anticipated SRE Practitioner course and certification!
+This month, DevOps Institute released the highly-anticipated SRE Practitioner course and certification!
 The first of its kind globally and in the Industry, the new advanced SRE Practitioner course follows the popular SRE Foundation course and introduces ways to economically and reliably scale services in an organization.
 Contact your DevOps Institute Education Partner to learn more: https://www.devopsinstitute.com/certifications/sre-practitioner

 On July 22, the one-day virtual conference explored CI/CD as a discipline.
 SKILup Day featured sessions from speakers Dave Farley, Ravi Lachhman, Pawel Piwosz, Natale Vinto, James Barter, Anders Wallgren, Mark Tomzca, Chris Engelbert, Jon Jarboe, Tracy Bannon, and Grant Fritchey.